fastrgv/Asud/README.md

 After the archive is unzipped...

-Users may then open a terminal window, cd to install-directory, then, at the command line, type the executable name to start the tool. (the command **must** be run from the install-directory)
+Users may then open a terminal window, cd to install-directory, then, at the command line, type the executable name to start the tool. (the command **must** be run from the install-directory) ...

-Let {fnam} indicate an optional input file-name...
+Let {fnam} indicate an optional input file-name.
+Then

 ----------------------------------------------------------------------
 On OSX type "osud {fnam}"